 What are Local Elections?

 In local government elections you are voting for between one and three councillors to represent your ‘ward’ (local neighbourhood/area) on the local council.
-There are 388 local councils in England and about 20,000 councillors.
-If you want to know who is standing to be a Councillor in your area, just input your postcode into this helpful tool.
+There are a few different types of council in England (County, District, Borough etc.) You can learn more about the differences here.

 There are 388 local councils in England and about 20,000 councillors.
 These Councillors will get a say on some important things in your community including; transport, recycling/waste, roads, planning, local green spaces and council run facilities (such as sport centers, libraries etc).